Tai Solarin: Prophet of self-reliance

 One of Tai Solarin's basic principles was self-reliance, a part of the curriculum at Mayflower.

 The Peoples Bank

 In 1989, The Peoples Bank was founded by the government, and Tai Solarin became the first chairman.
 The bank was created to disburse soft loans and other forms of credit to the very poor to start their own businesses.

 Humanist

 Tai Solarin was also a well known humanist and atheist who opposed the ownership of the schools by churches.
-Tai Solarin once said that "black(people) hold onto their God just as the drunken man holds on to the street lamp post—for physical support only."
+Tai Solarin once said that "black(people) hold onto their God just as the drunken man holds on to the street lamppost—for physical support only."
 In 2004, the Mayflower School played host to an International Humanist Conference, commemorating the life and work of Tai Solarin.
 It was attended by guests from the United States, Africa and Europe.

 Tai Solarin wrote regularly for the Daily Times, the Nigerian Tribune and The Guardian.